gvergnaud/ts-pattern/README.md

 This library has been heavily inspired by this great article by Wim Jongeneel:
 [Pattern Matching in TypeScript with Record and Wildcard Patterns](https://medium.com/swlh/pattern-matching-in-typescript-with-record-and-wildcard-patterns-6097dd4e471d).
 It made me realise pattern matching could be implemented in userland and we didn't have to wait for it to be added to the language itself.
-I'm really greatful for that 🙏
+I'm really grateful for that 🙏

 #### how is this different from `typescript-pattern-matching`